xo/ox/README.md

-# kobra
+# xo/ox

-`kobra` is a Go and TinyGo package for command-line argument and flag parsing, designed for [context based][context] applications.
+`ox` is a Go and TinyGo package for command-line argument and flag parsing, designed for [context based][context] applications.

 [Using][] | [Example][] | [About][]